Guide to Working with the PCO

 Drafters also have a wider responsibility.
 They are counsel to the Government and Parliament in their legislative capacity.
 This can occasionally lead a drafter to take a different view on the implementation of policy decisions from that of your department.
 If necessary, the drafter may ask for an assurance from you that the instructions reflect the Government's or Minister's intentions.

-If the drafter believes there is a serious conflict with good drafting practice or general legal principle, which discussion between you and the drafter has not resolved, the drafter may submit a memorandum to the Attorney-General setting out the drafter's concerns.
+If the drafter believes there is a serious conflict with good drafting practice or general legal principle, which discussion between you and the drafter has not resolved, the drafter may raise the issue with the Chief Parliamentary Counsel.
+The Chief Parliamentary Counsel may then submit a memorandum to the Attorney-General setting out the concerns.